Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Refund-Open.md

 ## Minimum Requirements

 <!-- theme: info -->
-> Open refunds can also be performed as an [auth/capture refund](?path=docs/Resources/API-Documents/Payments/Refund-Auth-Capture.md) by sending `captureFlag` *true* in the `transactionDetails` object.
+> Open refunds can also be performed as an [auth/capture refund](?path=docs/Resources/API-Documents/Payments/Refund-Auth-Capture.md) by sending `captureFlag` *false* in the `transactionDetails` object.

 <!--
 type: tab